 Whether you love to spend time in lush green natural spaces, or can’t get enough of the vibrancy of shopping districts and fashionable bars, Tokyo has something for you and your significant other.
-We’ve put together some of Tokyo’s highlights to get some inspiration for your own romantic lovers’ escape.
+We’ve put together some of Tokyo’s highlights to give you the inspiration to plan your own romantic Tokyo honeymoon.

 Wander through the peaceful gardens